-We will maintain the size of our investment in Catalysis as a proportion of the EPSRC portfolio.
-This reflects the continued importance and recognised UK strengths in Catalysis science.
+The strategic focus for this area reflects the continued importance and recognised UK strengths in Catalysis science.
 Research in this area is central to addressing current and future national challenges in energy, fuels, healthcare, chemicals manufacturing, environment, food/agriculture, resources and sustainability.
 New or improved catalysts and processes will have a major role in delivering against many Ambitions set out under our Productive, Healthy and Resilient Nation Outcomes.

 This consolidation follows a period where we strategically grew our investment in this research area, and future support will focus on promoting excellence in the broad, diversified research community that emerged in response to this 'grow' strategy.
 The impact of strategic investments (e.g. the UK Catalysis Hub) will be examined to understand their role in, and influence on, the wider UK research base.
 Our specific aims are now as follows: